raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b01_unix-e-shell/01.03/README.md

         </blockquote>
         <li>Ran <code>head -5 skills.txt</code> to see the first five lines of the file on the terminal.
         <li>And to see the four last ones, I ran: <code>tail -4 skills.txt</code>.
-        <li>Finally, I deleted every single file that had the .txt extension running the command line <code>rm *txt </code>.
+        <li>Finally, I deleted every single file that had the .txt extension by running the command line <code>rm *txt </code>.
     </ol>
 <h3>Part II — Manipulation & Search</h3>
     <ol>
-        <li>Inside the unix_tests directory again, I downloaded a text file that contains a list of every single country of the world running the command line <code>curl -o countries.txt "https://gist.githubusercontent.com/kalinchernev/486393efcca01623b18d/raw/daa24c9fea66afb7d68f8d69f0c4b8eeb9406e83/countries"</code>
+        <li>Inside the unix_tests directory again, I downloaded a text file that contains a list of every single country of the world by running the command line <code>curl -o countries.txt "https://gist.githubusercontent.com/kalinchernev/486393efcca01623b18d/raw/daa24c9fea66afb7d68f8d69f0c4b8eeb9406e83/countries"</code>
         <li>Ran <code>cat countries.txt</code> to show the whole content of the file on the terminal itself.
-        <li>Ran the command <code>less countries.txt</code> to show the content of the file divided in pages, and I moved from page to page using the space key until I found the country Zambia.
+        <li>Ran the command <code>less countries.txt</code> to show the content of the file divided in pages, and I moved from page to page by using the space key until I found the country Zambia.
         <li>Ran <code>less countries.txt</code> again, but this time I typed <code>/Zambia</code> and pressed enter to search for the name of the country.
-        <li>Looked for Brazil using the command <code>grep Brazil countries.txt</code>.
+        <li>Looked for Brazil by using the command <code>grep Brazil countries.txt</code>.
-        <li>Performed the same search again, but using the command <code>grep -i brazil countries.txt</code> to ignore case.
+        <li>Performed the same search again, but by using the command <code>grep -i brazil countries.txt</code> to ignore case.
-        <li>Then I created a new text file named phrases.txt, and I put some random English phrases running  <code>cat > phrases.txt</code>.
+        <li>Then I created a new text file named phrases.txt, and I put some random English phrases by running  <code>cat > phrases.txt</code>.
         <li>Looked for the phrases that do not contain the word fox: <code>grep -v fox phrases.txt</code>.
         <li>Counted how many words there are in the file <code>wc -w phrases.txt</code>.
         <li>How many lines <code>wc -l phrases.txt</code>.
         <li>Created two new files empty.tbt and empty.pdf running <code>touch empty.tbt empty.pdf</code>.
         <li>Ran <code>ls -a</code> to list every single file inside unix_tests.
         <li>And <code>ls *txt</code> to list every file with the .txt extension.
-        <li>Then I listed all the files having both the .tbt and .txt extensions running <code>ls *.t*t</code>.
+        <li>Then I listed all the files having both the .tbt and .txt extensions by running <code>ls *.t*t</code>.
         <li>Finally, I checked the manual for the command ls: <code>man ls</code>.
     </ol>